sysfce2/godot-docs/classes/class_mutex.rst

 **Inherits:** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-A synchronization mutex (mutual exclusion).
+A binary :ref:`Semaphore<class_Semaphore>` for synchronization of multiple :ref:`Thread<class_Thread>`\ s.

 .. rst-class:: classref-introduction-group

 Description
 -----------

 A synchronization mutex (mutual exclusion).
 This is used to synchronize multiple :ref:`Thread<class_Thread>`\ s, and is equivalent to a binary :ref:`Semaphore<class_Semaphore>`.
-It guarantees that only one thread can ever acquire the lock at a time.
-A mutex can be used to protect a critical section; however, be careful to avoid deadlocks.
+It guarantees that only one thread can access a critical section at a time.

+This is a reentrant mutex, meaning that it can be locked multiple times by one thread, provided it also unlocks it as many times.

+\ **Warning:** Mutexes must be used carefully to avoid deadlocks.

+\ **Warning:** To ensure proper cleanup without crashes or deadlocks, the following conditions must be met:

+- When a **Mutex**'s reference count reaches zero and it is therefore destroyed, no threads (including the one on which the destruction will happen) must have it locked.

+- When a :ref:`Thread<class_Thread>`'s reference count reaches zero and it is therefore destroyed, it must not have any mutex locked.

 .. rst-class:: classref-introduction-group